-Cardinals Edge Eagles 32-25 for NFC Title
+Cardinals Edge Eagles 32-25 For NFC Title

 Given another chance, the Eagles moved to the Arizona 29, only to see Akers' string end with a 47-yarder that went wide right.
 Seconds later, the Cardinals unveiled the flea-flicker.

 Warner pitched to J.J.
 Arrington, who then lateraled back to the quarterback.
-His long popup pass found Fitzgerald after defender Quintin Demps stumbled and fell.
+His long popup pass found Fitzgerald after defender Quintin Demps fell.

 Undaunted, McNabb connected on a short pass with Kevin Curtis, who sped 47 yards diagonally across the field with most of Arizona's defenders giving chase.
 He was caught at the 19, setting up Akers' 33-yarder.